2017 United Kingdom local elections: Unitary authorities

-Seven single-tier unitary authorities held elections, with all of their seats up for election.
+Six single-tier unitary authorities held elections, with all of their seats up for election.
 These were first-past-the-post elections in a mixture of single-member and multi-member electoral divisions or wards.

 Metropolitan boroughs

 One metropolitan borough, the Metropolitan Borough of Doncaster, had all of its seats up for election, after moving to whole council elections in 2015.
 This was a first-past-the-post election in a mixture of two-member and three-member wards.

+Isles of Scilly

+The Council of the Isles of Scilly was created by the Local Government Act 1888, meaning they lie outside the classifications of authorities used in the rest of England.

 Mayoral elections

 Combined authority mayors

 Six elections were held for directly elected regional mayors.
 These newly established positions lead combined authorities set up by groups of local councils, as part of devolution deals giving the combined authorities additional powers and funding.

 Other planned mayoralties have been postponed or cancelled.
 The election of the Sheffield City Region Combined Authority mayor was postponed in January 2017 and, following legal action, did not occur until the 2018 local elections.
 The North East Combined Authority deal was scrapped as several councils in the region voted down the proposal, however the smaller North of Tyne combined authority was approved by the councils and by parliament for the 2019 local elections.
 The other devolution deals that were scrapped were for the Norfolk and Suffolk, Greater Lincolnshire and the Solent.

 There were concerns at the low turnout recorded.